GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 bash up.sh edge-envoy
 ```

-Sadly we can’t really test anything yet, since the edge Envoy is going to try to talk to service Envoys that aren’t running yet -- so let's get them going.
+Sadly we can’t really test anything yet, since the edge Envoy is going to try to talk to service Envoys that aren’t running yet, so let's get them going.

 ## App Changes for Envoy

-Once the edge Envoy is running, we need to switch our Flask app to use an service Envoy.
+Once the edge Envoy is running, we need to switch our Flask app to use a service Envoy.
 We'll keep things simple for now, and just run the service Envoy as a separate process in the Flask app's container.
 That means that we needn’t change the database at all, but we do need a few tweaks to the Flask app:

 * We need to have the Dockerfile copy in the Envoy config file.
 * We need to have the `entrypoint.sh` script start the service Envoy as well as the Flask app.
 * While we’re at it, we'll switch back to having Flask listen only on the loopback interface, and
 * We’ll switch the service to type `ClusterIP` instead `LoadBalancer`.

-This will give us a running Envoy through which we can talk to the Flask app — but also, that Envoy will be the *only* way to talk to the Flask app.
+This will give us a running Envoy through which we can talk to the Flask app, but also, that Envoy will be the *only* way to talk to the Flask app.
 Trying to talk directly will be blocked in the network layer.

 The service Envoy’s config, while we’re at it, is very similar to the edge Envoy’s.
 The `listeners` section is identical, and the `clusters` section nearly so: